 Special Issues are collections of articles advancing a novel debate, idea, or field.
 Ideas for new Special Issues may come from a variety of sources, like suggestions of the Editorial Board or scientists working in the field.
 Scholars who are interested in publishing a Special Issue with us are advised to consider the following guidelines.

 Guest Editor is required to prepare a proposal for the Special Issue which should involve the following information:

 Editorial Office will assess the proposal and officially release the Special Issue online if it is approved by the Editorial Office and the journal's Editorial Board.

 Guest Editors are expected to:

-- Note that being invited to contribute a paper to a special issue is not a guarantee of publication.
-Special issue articles undergo the same high-standard editorial procedure as other submissions.
+Special Issue articles undergo the same high-standard editorial procedure as other submissions.

-All special issue articles are subject to rigorous and impartial peer-review like other regular submissions.
-Guest Editors supervise the editorial process of all special issue articles and make decisions on them comprehensively on the basis of all review comments.
-Guest Editors are welcome to recommend reviewers for submissions before peer review.
-Manuscripts with conflicts of interest with Guest Editors are sent to other science editors for decision.
-For more information of OAE editorial handling, please refer to Peer Review Guidelines and Editorial Process.
+All Special Issue articles are subject to rigorous and impartial peer-review like other regular submissions.
+Guest Editors supervise the editorial process of all Special Issue articles and make recommendations on them comprehensively based on all review comments.
+Guest Editors are welcome to recommend reviewers for submission before peer review.
+Guest Editors are required to have no conflicts of interest with authors whose work they are assessing.
+For more information on OAE editorial handling, please refer to Peer Review Guidelines and Editorial Process.